ibexa/documentation-developer/docs/guide/content_rendering/design_engine/design_engine.md

 ### Asset resolution

-To improve performance, asset resolution is done at compilation time in production environments.
+In production environments, to improve performance, asset resolution is done at compilation time.
-Assets are resolved at runtime in development environments.
+In development environments, assets are resolved at runtime.

 You can change this behavior by setting `disable_assets_pre_resolution`: